DNOW (DNOW)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-In Q1, DistributionNOW reported EPS at $0.22, in line with the same quarter last year.
+In Q3, DistributionNOW reported adjusted EPS of $0.26, up from $0.21 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
 We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.

 9. Cash Is King